Zabit Samedov

-Zabit Samedov (Zabit Səmədov, born July 21, 1984) is an Azerbaijani-Belarusian kickboxer and muay thai fighter.
+Zabit Samedov (Zabit Səmədov, born July 21, 1984) is an Azerbaijani kickboxer and muay thai fighter.
 Samedov has won multiple titles, most notably the K-1 World Grand Prix 2009 in Łódź tournament championship.
 He was also a competitor in the K-1 World Grand Prix FINAL in Zagreb final 8, and is a former It's Showtime 95MAX World Championship challenger.

-As of July 2021, he is ranked the #5 heavyweight in the world by Combat Press.

 Early life

 Zabit Samedov was born in Georgia into an Azerbaijani family and moved to Minsk when he was 10 years old.
 He started practicing martial arts at the age of 9.
 At very first he studied karate for 6 months under Aziz Dursunov, then switched to Muay Thai.
 In 1998, he joined Chinuk Gym, a well known gym based in Minsk.
 He trained with Alexey Ignashov and Sergei Gur under the management of his trainer Dmitriy Pyasetsky.

 Martial arts career

-K-1 & It's Showtime
+2004-2008

 He was recruited by top martial arts organization K-1 after achieving several titles in various events between 2004 and 2006.
 He began to fight with consistency by attaining the title of K-1 Fighting Network in Riga in 2006 in Latvia.

 On August 17, 2007, following the K-1 World GP 2007 in Las Vegas event the Nevada State Athletic Commission (NSAC) issued a statement that Samedov tested positive for Stanozolol, an anabolic steroid.

 On 26 April 2008, Samedov competed in K-1 World Grand Prix 2008 in Amsterdam, dispatched Doug Viney and Brian Douwes respectively.
 However, he was beaten by Errol Zimmerman in the final on points.

 On November 29, 2008, Samedov faced Tyrone Spong for the inaugural It's Showtime 95MAX World title, and lost by unanimous decision.